jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/middleware.rst

 * Your application will be a different process.
-It can even run on a different computer, so the computing load will not impact the dVRK console.
+It can even run on a different computer, so the computing load will not impact the dVRK system.
 This might actually be a required if your application is very CPU or IO intensive.
 * Since you're using ROS, you can ``rosbag`` everything for further data analysis.
 You can also use tools such as RViz and PlotJuggler to